curlsloth/NYU-HPC-4-newbies/README.md

 #output: 2.3.1.post100
 ```

 Note that now you are accessing the image with the `:ro` flag, which means it is read only.
-It is recommended to use `:ro` when you are executing your script, so your script won't accidentally modify the packages.
+It is recommended to use `:ro` when you are executing your script, so you won't accidentally modify the packages of your environment.

-However, if you want to further modify the image, you have to change it into `:rw`.
+However, if you want to further modify the environment, you have to change it into `:rw`.

 ## 5. Quick run a Python script using `.bash` ##

 ### 5-1.
 Make a `.bash` script ###

-To simplify the steps required to access the conda environment in the image, you can create a `.bash` file like below on your computer named `run-pytorch-ac8888.bash` and upload it to HPC `/scratch/<NetID>/pytorch-example/`.
+To simplify the steps required to access the conda environment in the image, you can create a `.bash` file as below on your computer, name it as `run-pytorch-ac8888.bash`, and upload it to the directory `/scratch/<NetID>/pytorch-example/`.
 The file should look something like [this](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/run-pytorch-ac8888.bash).

-(Remember: replace `<NetID>` with your own.)

 ```
 #!/bin/bash